jaredhoberock/P0058/P0058_an_interface_for_abstracting_execution.md

 cluster-based systems, copies might be impossible.
 The `Factory`-based interface nicely avoids these problems while enabling customizable memory allocation.

+\color{ForestGreen}
+User control over the construction of the result of these operations is also desirable, for the same reasons.
+\color{Black}

 ## Multidimensionality